-Dick DeVos has spent his business career working in a variety of executive positions at Amway, the NBA’s Orlando Magic, and The Windquest Group where he currently serves as its Chairman.
+Dick DeVos has spent his business career working in a variety of executive positions at Amway, the National Basketball Association’s (NBA) Orlando Magic, and The Windquest Group, where he currently serves as Chairman.

-In addition to business roles, DeVos has been a leader in a wide range of community initiatives.
-He started the Education Freedom Fund, which awarded more than 4,000 scholarships to underprivileged children in Michigan, the West Michigan Aviation Academy, (a High School that aims to provide a rigorous educational program through an aviation focus), and has served on the State Board of Education.
-He has led as chair/co-chair various Grand Rapids area downtown revitalization and regional health care improvements including a $75M downtown arena, a $212M convention center, a $130M heart hospital, a $90M medical school and a $30M Downtown Market.
+In addition to business roles, DeVos has served as a leader in a wide range of community initiatives.
+He started the Education Freedom Fund, which awarded more than 4,000 scholarships to underprivileged children in Michigan.
+DeVos also funded the West Michigan Aviation Academy, a High School that aims to provide a rigorous educational program through an aviation focus, and has served on the Michigan State Board of Education.
+As chair/co-chair, he has led various Grand Rapids area downtown revitalization and regional health care improvements, including a $75M downtown arena, a $212M convention center, a $130M heart hospital, a $90M medical school, and a $30M Downtown Market.
 He was the Republican candidate for Governor of Michigan in 2006.
-His New York Times best-selling book, “Rediscovering American Values”, was published in 1997 and is available in seven languages.
+His New York Times best-selling book, “Rediscovering American Values,” was published in 1997 and is available in seven languages.

-DeVos is a two time National Champion sailor, a qualified jet aircraft and helicopter pilot, and a graduate of Northwood University.
-DeVos has been married to the former Betsy Prince for over 41 years and they now have eight children and nine grandchildren.
+DeVos is a two-time National Champion sailor, a qualified jet aircraft and helicopter pilot, and a graduate of Northwood University.
+DeVos has been married to the former Betsy Prince for more than 40 years and they have four children – Rick DeVos, Elissa DeVos Lowery, Andrea DeVos Abraham, and Ryan DeVos – and 10 grandchildren.

 Co-Chairman, Grand Action 2.0, 2020-Present